Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 10

-Remove jet adjustment nut
+Remove jet adjusting nut

-Remove jet adjustment nut
+Remove jet adjusting nut

-Remove jet adjustment nut
+Remove jet adjusting nut

 Op 11